Multimedia Gallery

 Nowhere is the re-enactment of the Moros y Cristianos festivity as spectacular as in Alcoi.It commemorates events that took place in the XIII Century, in the times of Jaime I the Conqueror, when the city was attacked by troops led by the Moorish captain, Al-Azraq.
 According to the legend, St. George appeared on horseback and came to the aid of the city.
 To show their gratitude, the townspeople promised to build a church in his honour, and to hold annual festivities.
 In Alcoi this spectacle is declared an International Tourist Interest.

-During the 22nd, 23rd y 24th of April, Alcoi is a euphoric explosion of joy, and the city is adorned with thousands of white flags with St. George's cross on and just as many green pennants with the crescent moon of Islam.
+The Moors and Christians festivities take place around the feast of St. George and depending on Easter Week.
+Alcoi is a euphoric explosion of joy, and the city is adorned with thousands of white flags with St. George's cross on and just as many green pennants with the crescent moon of Islam.

 La Diana (a military call to wake up the inhabitants), processions, and Entradas (entrance processions) all follow on, setting the scene for the taking of the castle by the Moors and the recapturing by the Christians.